lewis-weinberger/adir/README.md

 - `Full` to toggle showing the absolute paths of files.
 - `Parent` to move the root to the parent directory.

 By default the `Get`, `Win` and `New` commands will work at the root of the tree, however M2+M1 chording can apply them to a sub-directory.
 For example to open a shell somewhere else, first place your cursor on the desired sub-directory in the tree, then use the M2+M1 chord on the `Win` command in the tag.
-Similarly for refreshing a sub-directory with `Get` or opening a new `adir` window on a sub-directory with `New`.
+Similarly for refreshing a sub-directory with `Get` or opening a new `adir` window on a sub-directory with `New`. `Get` will also try to open the directory indicated by the window name (this can be used to quickly change the root of the tree).

 Note that `Get`, `Hide` and `Full` will redraw the entire directory tree. `adir` will also respect the `acmeshell` environment variable when using the `Win` command.